-The ground-level core courses available to all members include Introduction to Your Union, Contract Interpretation, Introduction to OH&S, Basic Conflict Management, Introduction to Politics and Introduction to Labour History.
+The ground-level core courses available to all members include Introduction to Your Union, Contract Interpretation, Introduction to OH&S and Basic Conflict Management.
 Other courses are restricted to nominated stewards and component officers.

 AUPE CORE COURSES

 AUPE's core course schedule runs from September to June every year.
 The education calendar can be viewed on AUPE's website at www.aupe.org/training.